“Lies, and the Lying Liars Who Tell Them:

 This book came out in 2003.
 I really wish I would have read it then.
 I still may not have read it now, if not for the recommendation of a family member.
 The thing is, in 2003, I may not yet have been at a place in my journey where I was ready for this.
 Maybe.
 Maybe not.

-Long before I read this book, I began to realize that many on the “left” hold their beliefs, not due to a lack of morality, as we’ve been led to believe, but actually because of their morality.
-Because of their Christian faith.
+Long before I read this book, I began to realize that most on the “left” hold their beliefs, not due to a lack of morality, as right-wing evangelical leaders would have us believe, but actually because of their morality.
+Many, because of their Christian faith.
 That was pointed out by one of my favorite authors, Philip Yancey.
 He mentioned that as he was relating his experiences with President and Hillary Clinton.
 It was truly one of those scales-falling-from-my-eyes moments.
 Reading “Lies, and the Lying Liars Who Tell Them” was another.

 Some of the people discussed are, well, just plain stupid.
 But much worse, most are not.
 They are, instead, calculating and intentional as they lie, manipulate, distort, and smear.